CapricanDRJ/HadesStarCommunityData/docs/corp/b85c2704ee1257f24225de4e7290aa6b9c6804f07062fbc7008a58b8c0ab09a4/index.md

 ```
 DRS 8 Daily by @Tensible.
-Any levels are welcome and we actively do White Stars.
-We will also entertain any questions about the game, share strategies, and give out advice.        -  Tensible
+Any levels are welcome and we actively do W
+hite Stars.
+We will also entertain any questions about the game, shar
+e strategies, and give out advice.        -  Tensible}
 ```
 ### Whitestar Bonus ✅